 |2017||Finalist for Pew Scholar Award, MD Anderson Cancer Center|

 |2015||First Time, Tenure-Track Faculty Recruitment Award, Cancer Prevention and Research Institute of Texas (CPRIT)|

-|2015||New Faculty Award, Cancer Center Support Grant (CCSG), NCI|
+|2015||New Faculty Award, MD Anderson Cancer Center Support Grant (CCSG), NCI|

 - Starnes LM, Su D, Pikkupeura LM, Weinert BT, Santos MA, Mund A, Soria R, Cho YW, Pozdnyakova I, Kubec Højfeldt M, Vala A, Yang W, López-Méndez B, Lee JE, Peng W, Yuan J, Ge K, Montoya G, Nussenzweig A, Choudhary C, Daniel JA.
 A PTIP-PA1 subcomplex promotes transcription for IgH class switching independently from the associated MLL3/MLL4 methyltransferase complex.
 Genes Dev 30(2):149-63, 2016. e-Pub 2016.
 PMID: 26744420.

 - Santos MA, Faryabi RB, Ergen AV, Day AM, Malhowski A, Canela A, Onozawa M, Lee JE, Callen E, Gutierrez-Martinez P, Chen HT, Wong N, Finkel N, Deshpande A, Sharrow S, Rossi DJ, Ito K, Ge K, Aplan PD, Armstrong SA, Nussenzweig A. DNA-damage-induced differentiation of leukaemic cells as an anti-cancer barrier.
 Nature 514(7520):107-11, 2014. e-Pub 2014.
 PMID: 25079327.